Tax Court Lawyers in Orange County

 Tax Court is a legal forum designed specifically to resolve claims and disputes that arise under federal and (sometimes) state tax law.

-Do I Need a Orange County, Florida Tax Attorney?
+Do I Need a Orange County, California Tax Attorney?

-So, if you need to go to tax court, for whatever reason, you should seek the counsel of a good tax attorney in Orange County, Florida.
+So, if you need to go to tax court, for whatever reason, you should pursue the counsel of a good tax attorney in Orange County, California.
 While a non-lawyer who's licensed to practice before the tax courts may well give you perfectly competent representation, there are still advantages to hiring a lawyer.
 The main advantage is that lawyers are far more regulated in their profession than most non-lawyers.
-So, if a tax attorney severely damages your case due to negligence or incompetence, you will have significant legal recourse against them.
+So, if a tax attorney severely damages your case due to negligence or incompetence, you will have substantial legal recourse against them.